College Visit Checklist for Parents

 And, wonderful as technological devices are, don’t forget to bring old-fashioned pen and paper.
 You might also want to bring along a college visit planner, one where you can list crucial dates and deadlines.

-Depending upon how long you’ll stay, make sure you bring enough comfortable, weather-appropriate clothing—and, perhaps most important of all, comfy shoes!
+Depending upon how long you’ll stay, make sure you bring enough comfortable, weather-appropriate clothing — and, perhaps most important of all, comfy shoes!
 You may be doing a whole lot of walking.
-Will you need an umbrella?

-A warmer coat than what you might need at home?
-Mittens?
-Or, will it be sunny and warm, requiring sunglasses and sunscreen?
+Also consider if you will need an umbrella.
+Or a warmer coat than what you would wear at home.
+Do you need gloves?
+Or will it be sunny and warm, requiring sunglasses and sunscreen?
 You’ll want to have these things on hand to make the visit as comfortable as possible.
-After all, you’re there to give your full attention to the tour—not your cold hands or soaked shoes.
+After all, you’re there to give your full attention to the tour, not your cold hands or soaked shoes.

 Key Questions to Ask

-Sometime during the tour, you’ll almost certainly be shown student housing options.
-Now is the time to ask about the range of dorm choices, how many students live on campus, what percentage of students live on campus versus off-campus, what apartment options exist for, say, juniors and seniors—and any other questions you or your child have about housing.
+At some point during the tour, you’ll almost certainly be shown student housing options.
+Now is the time to ask about the range of dorm choices, how many students live on campus, what percentage of students live on campus versus off-campus, what apartment options exist for, say, juniors and seniors — and any other questions you or your child have about housing.

 Other questions to consider: